Picovoice/pvspeaker/README.md

 speaker.write(get_next_audio_frame())
 ```

-When all frames have been written, run `flush()` to wait for all buffered pcm data to be played:
+When all frames have been written, run `flush()` to wait for all buffered PCM data to be played:

 ```python
 speaker.flush()
 ```

-Once you are done writing pcm, run `stop()` on the instance:
+Once you are done writing PCM, run `stop()` on the instance:

 ```python
 speaker.stop()